project-open-data/project-open-data.github.io/federal-awards-faq.md

 ###General Questions:
 * Q1: What sort of data is covered by the open data policy?
+* Q2: Who within my agency is responsible for Open Data Policy decision-making?
-* Q2: What does “open data” mean?
+* Q3: What does “open data” mean?
-* Q3: What does “platform independent” mean?
+* Q4: What does “platform independent” mean?
-* Q4: What does “machine readable” mean?
+* Q5: What does “machine readable” mean?
-* Q5: Are all agencies approaching this data in the same way?
+* Q6: Are all agencies approaching this data in the same way?
 What if my agency has a grant or contract with recipient A and we translate the data but another agency has a similar contract with recipient A and requires the recipient to provide the data in a platform-independent, machine-readable format?
 How does this help with consistency across the government?
-* Q6: Must all agency data be posted publicly?
+* Q7: Must all agency data be posted publicly?
 What sorts of considerations guide whether data should be posted publicly?
-* Q7: Who decides whether data should be posted publicly?
 * Q8: Some of the data I collect cannot be shared publicly.
 How is this data affected by the open data policy?
+* Q9: Who decides whether data should be posted publicly?
-* Q9: Once the decision to post data publicly is made, who is responsible for doing so?
+* Q10: Once the decision to post data publicly is made, who is responsible for doing so?
-* Q10: Do I need to change the way Federal award data are reported, for example, does my agency contract or grant writing system or interface with the Federal Procurement Data System, USAspending.gov, or agency financial system need to change?
+* Q11: Do I need to change the way Federal award data are reported, for example, does my agency contract or grant writing system or interface with the Federal Procurement Data System, USAspending.gov, or agency financial system need to change?

 ###Questions Applicable to Contracts:
-* Q11: Do I need to initiate modifications on my existing contracts to address the open data policy?
+* Q12: Do I need to initiate modifications on my existing contracts to address the open data policy?
-* Q12: For new contracts, what changes must I make to my deliverables or terms and conditions to address the open data policy?
+* Q13: For new contracts, what changes must I make to my deliverables or terms and conditions to address the open data policy?
-* Q13: How difficult is it for agency personnel to transform machine-readable data into a platform-independent format?
+* Q14: How difficult is it for agency personnel to transform machine-readable data into a platform-independent format?
 Is requiring data in a platform-independent format likely to drive up deliverable cost?
 Who can provide guidance on making the decision regarding who should convert the data?
-* Q14: Are there any Federal Acquisition Regulation (FAR) provisions that might affect an agency’s  authority to publish data provided as a contract deliverable?
+* Q15: Are there any Federal Acquisition Regulation (FAR) provisions that might affect an agency’s authority to publish data provided as a contract deliverable?

 ###Questions Applicable to Grants and Other Financial Assistance:
+* Q16: Do I need to modify existing grants or financial assistance awards to address the open data policy?
-* Q15: For new financial assistance awards, what changes must I make to terms and conditions to address the open data policy?
+* Q17: For new financial assistance awards, what changes must I make to terms and conditions to address the open data policy?
+* Q18: What are the implications of the policy for new investigator-initiated scientific research grants?
+* Q19: How difficult is it for agency personnel to transform machine-readable data into a platform-independent format?
+Is requiring data in a platform-independent format likely to drive up costs for recipients?
+Who can provide guidance on making the decision regarding who should convert the data?
-* Q16:  Is there any OMB guidance that might affect an agency’s  authority to post data generated with Federal financial assistance?
+* Q20: Is there OMB guidance that might affect an agency’s authority to post data generated with Federal financial assistance?
-* Q17: Do I need to modify existing grants or financial assistance awards to address the open data policy?

 ## Responses